 - Evernote is primarily a note-taking app, while Notion is focused on being an all-in-one productivity tool for managing tasks and projects collaboratively.

 - Evernote doesn’t have as many features as Notion, but it’s simpler to use if note-taking is all you are after.

 Both offer free plans, however Evernote's free plan is limited by note file size and upload size.
-Evernote's paid plan starts at $8.99 USD per month, while Notion's Personal Pro plan starts slightly cheaper at $5 USD per month.
+Evernote's paid plan starts at $8.99 USD per month, while Notion's Plus plan starts slightly more at $10 USD per month.

 Notion vs Onenote

 Microsoft's OneNote is a note-taking app that’s part of the Microsoft Office suite.
 It shares some similarities with Notion but there are also some key differences.

 - OneNote like Evernote is more of a note-taking app compared to Notion which offers a suite of productivity features to help you manage tasks and projects with your team.